How Long Do Inner Lip Tattoos Last?

-If you’re set on having a secret tattoo inside your lip, prepare yourself for regular touch-ups and maintenance.
-Here is everything you need to know about how long these tattoos last and the best way to look after them.
+If you’re set on having a secret tattoo inside your mouth, prepare yourself for regular touch-ups and maintenance.
+Here is everything you need to know about how long these tattoos last, and the best way to look after them in order to prolong their life.

-How Long Do Lip Tattoos Last on Average?
+How Long Do Inner Lip Tattoos Last on Average?

 Due to the short lifespan of a lip tattoo, you will need to have regular top-ups to keep it in good condition.
 If you do not maintain it in this way, then it will continue to fade and eventually disappear.
 Unless, of course, the short lifespan is the main attraction for you.